Management of Hair Loss in Polycystic Ovary Syndrome

 Why does PCOS cause hair loss?

 A woman's body produces androgens, which are male hormones.
 Among the androgens is testosterone.
-The androgen hormone stimulates hair growth in the pubic and underarm areas and triggers puberty.
-As well as these functions, they perform other important ones.
+The androgen hormones trigger puberty and stimulates hair growth in the pubic and underarm areas.
+As well as these functions, they perform other important ones in a woman's body.

 A lack of androgen can also lead to thinning hair on your head, particularly near the scalp's front.
 Women who experience this type of hair loss are said to have Androgenic Alopecia.